 - Advanced surgical care for epilepsy

 Children's has the only Level 4 pediatric epilepsy center in the state of Wisconsin.
 Our Level 4 designation means we provide the highest level of complex and specialized care for children living with epilepsy.
-With state-of-the-art facilities and one of the leading surgical pediatric epilepsy programs in the country, we provide comprehensive, cutting-edge treatment for patients with epilepsy.
+With state-of-the-art facilities and one of the leading surgical pediatric epilepsy centers in the country, we provide comprehensive, cutting-edge treatment for patients with epilepsy.
 We use a combination of therapies, including diet, medication and surgery, and are well suited for treating the most difficult cases.

 Pediatric Epilepsy Monitoring Unit